oehf/ipf-docs/_pages/project-info.md

 If you are using previous versions of IPF and want to update:

+* IPF 5.3 completes FHIR-based (BALP) ATNA auditing, renaming and deprecating a few audit classes, and deprecates all FHIR STU3 support.
+See [5.3 Update Instructions] for details.
+* IPF 5.2 is backwards-compatible with IPF 5.1, but brings stricter validation for some FHIR transactions and major Camel and Groovy updates.
+See [5.2 Update Instructions] for details.
 * IPF 5.1 consists primarily of bugfixes and dependency updates.
 See [5.1 Update Instructions] for details.
 * IPF 5.0 is not backwards-compatible with IPF 4.x, primarily because it is now based on Jakarta EE 10.
 See [5.0 Update Instructions] for details.
 * IPF 4.8 introduce some changes that are mention in [4.8 Update Instructions].